 The first design to be sailed in Malta was the Bikini, designed by Graham Bantock, followed by the Jazz and Stomp also by Graham Bantock.
 At this stage, the Association was established and affiliated to ISAF, the world governing body, and to the Malta Sailing Federation.

 The Club was formed and established in 1994 by Keith Poulton, Anthony Debono, George Bonello Dupuis and Albert Micallef, of whom Albert is still an active club member.

 Racing of International One Metre class yachts is the clubs prime activity.
 This class is by far the most popular radio controlled sailing boat worldwide.

-Albert Micallef - far left in the photo - (with a deal more hair than he currently sports), - together with other members commemerating the affiliation with the Malta Sailing Federation.
+Albert Micallef - far left in the photo, - together with other members commemerating the affiliation with the Malta Sailing Federation.

 In 1994 the first championship was held, and in 1996 the first of our open championship was staged attended by skippers from England, Italy, Turkey, Germany, Portugal and Russia.
 More than three of these events were won by Graham Bantock and the one by the late Chris Dicks.

 Competitors and Officials at the 1996 Open Championships held at the Cavalieri Hotel.